pnminh-org/cicd/README.md

 To overcome these issues, the [Remote Jenkinsfile Provider](https://plugins.jenkins.io/remote-file/) plugin can be utilized.
 This plugin enables the usage of a centralized Jenkinsfile at the organization level, specifically within the "Organization folder" item in the Jenkins configuration.
 By adopting this approach, organizations can establish and enforce uniform CI/CD processes and policies across all applications throughout the organization, ensuring consistency and standardization.

 This article provides a comprehensive guide on establishing an organization-wide CI/CD pipeline using a centralized Jenkinsfile.
-We will explore the step-by-step process, starting with configuring it through the user interface (UI), and then seamlessly transitioning those steps into everything-as-code configurations.
+We will explore the step-by-step process, starting with setting it up through the user interface (UI), and then seamlessly transitioning those steps into everything-as-code configurations.

-## Install Jenkins server
+## Set up Jenkins server
+### Installation options
+To showcase the process outlined in this article, we will expediently configure a local Jenkins server for testing purposes.
+Among the plethora of [installation options](https://www.jenkins.io/doc/book/installing/) at your disposal, containerization emerges as an outstanding choice owing to its remarkable advantages:

+* **Isolation and Portability**: Running Jenkins in a container provides a distinct environment, isolating it from the underlying host system.
+By encapsulating Jenkins and its dependencies within a container, it ensures consistent operation across different environments.
+This portability allows for easy migration and replication of the Jenkins setup, as the container can be deployed on any host system supporting the containerization platform.

+* **Easy Deployment and Scalability**: Containerization streamlines the deployment process by having Jenkins and its dependencies packaged into a single container image, allowing for seamless deployment on any host system with the required container runtime.
+Furthermore, it facilitates effortless scaling by running multiple Jenkins instances, enabling horizontal scalability to handle increased workloads.

+* **Version Management and Rollbacks**: Jenkins container images can be versioned and tagged, simplifying tracking and enabling easy rollback to previous versions if necessary.

+* **Dependency Management**: Containerization offers a self-contained environment for Jenkins and its dependencies.
+This eliminates conflicts or compatibility issues with other applications or libraries present on the host system.
+Additionally, it enables efficient management and isolation of specific plugin or tool versions required by Jenkins, ensuring consistent and reproducible builds.

+* **Resource Efficiency**: Containerization optimizes resource utilization.
+Jenkins containers can be configured with specific resource limits, such as CPU and memory, ensuring efficient utilization of system resources.
+This capability enables effective resource management, improved performance, and the ability to run multiple Jenkins instances on the same host without interference.

+* **Easy Updates and Maintenance**: Containerization simplifies the process of updating or upgrading Jenkins.
+By updating the container image with the latest Jenkins version or applying patches, we can keep Jenkins up to date without impacting the host system.
+This streamlined approach to updates and maintenance tasks reduces the risk of disrupting the host environment or other applications running on it.

+In this article, we will utilize [Red Hat OpenShift Local](https://developers.redhat.com/products/openshift-local), a lightweight single-node Openshift cluster designed for local computer resources, to deploy Jenkins.
+OpenShift offers the core features of Kubernetes while providing enhanced security, integrated developer experience, and additional enterprise-focused functionalities that meet the requirements of many companies and organizations.

+You can follow this [link](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/installation_gsg) for step-by-step instructions on installing Red Hat OpenShift Local on your specific operating system platform.
+### Installing Jenkins server using Helm chart
+To simplify the installation process further, we will leverage a Jenkins Helm chart developed by CloudBees.
+The Helm chart enables rapid installation with convenient customization options for easy configuration.
 ### Set up K8s cluster
 ```
 $ minikube start